WebAssembly/component-model/design/mvp/CanonicalABI.md

 containing the supertask or, if `None`, indicates that the supertask is a host function.
 Because `Store.invoke` unconditionally appends a host `Supertask`, every callstack is rooted by a host `Supertask`.
-There is no prohibition on component-to-host-to-component calls (as long as the recursive call condition checked by `call_is_recursive` are satisfied) and thus host `Supertask`s may also appear anywhere else in the callstack.
+There is no prohibition on component-to-host-to-component calls (as long as the conditions checked by `call_might_be_recursive` are satisfied) and thus host `Supertask`s may also appear anywhere else in the callstack.

 ## Supporting definitions